What are the two kinds of bookkeeping?

 What Is Bookkeeping Automation

-It’s keeping an accurate record of all the financial activities of a business, and at the very least helps the self-employed person track their income and expenses to be able to file their tax returns and fulfil their tax obligations.
+It involves keeping an accurate record of all of the financial activities of a business, and it provides the self-employed individual with assistance in tracking their revenue and expenses for the purpose of being able to file tax returns and meet their tax obligations.

-Bookkeeping is a necessity to all businesses and can be done using the single-entry or double-entry type in manual spreadsheets or automated software.
+Bookkeeping is a requirement for all types of organisations, and it can be performed manually using spreadsheets of either the single-entry or double-entry kind, or automatically using accounting software.

-Bookkeeping is a respectable career choice providing the opportunity to become self-employed or may give you encouragement to do further studies and work towards becoming a Chartered Practicing Accountant and open your Accounting practice.
+Bookkeeping is a respectable career choice that can provide you with the opportunity to become self-employed.
+Additionally, it can provide you with the motivation to pursue additional education and work towards becoming a Chartered Practicing Accountant so that you can open your own accounting practise.